zachallaun/protean/README.md

 ## Starting supervised machines

 Since state machines typically model structured interactions with a defined beginning and end, they will generally be started under a `DynamicSupervisor`.
-Protean starts one (as well as a `Registry`) by default, in order to manage subprocesses that are started during machine execution through the use of `Protean.Builder.invoked/3`.
+Protean starts one (as well as a `Registry`) by default, in order to manage subprocesses that are started during machine execution through the use of `Protean.Builder.proc/2` et al.

 Machines can be started under this supervisor using `Protean.start_machine/2`.